Idaho Pole Company Superfund Site

 In 1983 the Environmental Protection Agency found that pentachlorophenol mixture was moving away from the plant and entering the groundwater.
 In 1986 the EPA designated the Idaho Pole Company site as a federal Superfund Site on the National Priorities List.
 The Montana Department of Natural Resources and Conservation designated a Controlled Groundwater Area around the site in 2001.
 The designation restricts new groundwater wells from being drilled in the area.

 The site consists of contaminated soils and contaminated groundwater.
 The groundwater is generally shallow, especially so on the north side of the property near Rocky Creek, and the saturated groundwater table fluctuates seasonally.
 Contaminated surface soils on the site have been treated to commercial/industrial standards in a “Land Treatment Unit” and buried in the “Treated Soils Areas” on the site.
 In summer 2019 the EPA proposed deletion of the surface and unsaturated subsurface soils from the National Priorities List.
-At this time, the Gallatin Local Water Quality District board and the Gallatin City County Board of Health had several remaining concerns and jointly submitted public comment on the proposed deletion.
+At that time, the Gallatin Local Water Quality District board and the Gallatin City County Board of Health had several remaining concerns and jointly submitted public comment on the proposed deletion.
 Click here to view the boards’ joint public comment letter.
 In February 2020, EPA announced the deletion of surface and unsaturated subsurface soils was complete.
 View the deletion announcement on the Federal Register here.
 EPA has responded to the joint board comment letter and this response can be viewed here.

 To view EPA’s Idaho Pole Superfund website, click here.